ulab-uiuc/MARBLE/README.md

 ## Key Components

 - **Agents Module (`marble/agent/`):**
-  Contains agent implementations, such as `BaseAgent` and `ReasoningAgent`, which utilize LLMs for decision-making and may include cognitive modules.
+  Contains agent implementations, such as `BaseAgent`, which utilize LLMs for decision-making and may include cognitive modules.

 - **LLMs Module (`marble/llms/`):**
   Interfaces with various language models, providing a unified API for agent interaction.